 1. Gluten-Free, Sugar-Free Chocolate Cake

 This recipe uses one of my favorite substitute sweeteners, Swerve, and coconut flour, a great alternative to regular flour if you eat gluten-free, grain-free, or keto.
 And it only has 3g of net carbs per slice!
 Start by greasing the sides of a 9-inch springform pan and lining the bottom with parchment; set aside.
 Sift together 2/3 cup coconut flour, cocoa powder, and 2 tsp baking powder over a bowl.
 Stir until well-mixed.
 Set aside.

 Add eggs, whisking until smooth.
 Gradually add and whisk coconut flour mixture.
 Pour the batter into the prepared pan.
 Let it rest for about 10 minutes while you preheat the oven to 300 F. Bake at 300 F for 55 minutes or until a toothpick comes out mostly clean.
 Let the cake cool in the pan for 30 minutes.
 Spread a layer of sugar-free ganache over the cake, slice, and enjoy!

 2. Almond Flour Fig Cake

 This is a great paleo recipe.
 Because almond flour has a natural sweetness, it requires less sweetener.
 If you’re avoiding sugar substitutes, this recipe uses honey instead!
 Start by preheating the oven to 300 degrees F. Use coconut oil to grease 2 6-inch cake pans.
 Dust the cake pans with arrowroot powder.
 In a large mixing bowl, mix 2 cups almond flour, 1/4 cup arrowroot powder, 3/4 tsp baking powder, 1/4 tsp baking soda, and 1 teaspoon salt.

 3. Sugar-Free Birthday Cake

 Just because it’s a birthday doesn’t mean you have to eat a ton of refined sugar, and this can be a great alternative!
-Preheat oven to 350 and grease cake 3 cake pans.
+Preheat the oven to 350 and grease cake 3 cake pans.
 Add 6 large eggs and 2 egg yolks to a mixing bowl and mix on high for 2 minutes.
-Add 1 tbsp vanilla, 3/4 cup almond milk, 3/4 cup softened butter, 1 tbsp vanilla, and 2 tsp apple cider vinegar to egg mixture and blend until well incorporated.
+Add 1 tbsp vanilla, 3/4 cup almond milk, 3/4 cup softened butter, 1 tbsp vanilla, and 2 tsp apple cider vinegar to the egg mixture and blend until well incorporated.